-Let's have a think back to our objectives.
-From these, who are you going to market to?
-Let's use objective 1 as an example, we want to increase the number of first-time buyer customers by 10% by the end of July 2024.
+From our objectives, we need to think of who we are going to market to?
+Let's use objective 1 as an example, we want to increase the number of first-time buyer customers by 10% by the end of July 2025.
 If we segment first-time buyers as a whole into the categories above, it enables us to target a specific individual and create our target customer persona.
-This will be different from the one we created in our week 1 guide which was our "ideal" customer as this enables us to step out of our comfort zone.
+This will be different from the one we created in our week 1 guide which was our "ideal" customer as we need to step out of our comfort zone.

 For example, stereotypically, a first-time buyer will be under 35, single, possibly have more eco-friendly beliefs, active on social media and needing financial advice on how to buy their first house.
 For this objective, we now have our segmented group that we can target.